A boards on a public highway

 Management and enforcement

-Management and enforcement of this policy will be undertaken by the Council officers.
+Management and enforcement of this policy will be undertaken by our officers.
 Management and enforcement will be proportionate and appropriate to the individual circumstances.

-A boards will be inspected by Council officers, and owners of non-compliant A boards will be notified.
+A boards will be inspected by our officers, and owners of non-compliant A boards will be notified.
 These boards may be subject to removal.

-Members of the public can use the other road and footway issues reporting to draw the Council's attention to A boards that may require investigation to ensure compliance with the policy.
+Members of the public can use the other road and footway issues reporting to draw our attention to A boards that may require investigation to ensure compliance with the policy.

-The public and business communities should continue to work alongside the Council elected members to ensure compliance.
-City, Borough and District Councils, market and town centre managers, and other relevant officers should continue to work with the Council to manage their local areas.
+The public and business communities should continue to work alongside our elected members to ensure compliance.
+City, Borough and District Councils, market and town centre managers, and other relevant officers should continue to work with us to manage their local areas.

 Local members should in the first instance raise concerns with their local Highways Liaison Engineer, to pursue investigation